libvips/nip2/README.md

 sudo make install
 ```

 By default this will install files to `/usr/local`.

-See the Dependencies section below for a list of the things that
-nip2 needs in order to be able to build.
+Check the summary at the
+end of `configure` and make sure you have all of the features you want.

 If you downloaded from GIT you'll need: